Business or personal? That is the question facing new trainees at this ever-growing national firm.

 Roughly 200 people go through to the assessment centre, which involves a group exercise, an instruction-taking and written task, and an interview, plus a Q&A with trainee.

 The group exercise varies each year, but IM always looks closely at “how candidates interact with each other and combine forces to achieve the desired goal.”
 For the instruction-taking task, candidates listen to a phone message from a potential client and prepare a brief in order to discuss the potential case with the assessors.
 This tests their ability to extract relevant information, prepare a summary and analyse it effectively.

 Then there's the interview, which is carried out by a partner and an associate, or a member of the graduate recruitment team from the office the candidate is applying to.
 This involves a mix of questions covering the candidate's CV, their motivations, their knowledge of the firm and competencies like client focus and discipline.

-There's no set number of places, but Burgess tells us around 80 students overall participated in 2014, and 72 took part in 2015.
+There's no set number of places, but Burgess tells us around 80 students overall participated in 2014, 72 took part in 2015, and 60 in 2016.
 Vac schemers usually sample two different departments during their visit.
 According to our sources, the firm “tries to let candidates experience at least one area of interest.”
 Candidates are asked to provide their preferences before the start of the scheme.

 At the end of the two weeks is an interview that covers questions about the candidate's “motivations and career aspirations, their reasons for wanting to work at Irwin Mitchell, and their awareness of what's happening in the legal world.”